 I feel like I’ve been brainwashed my entire life from holiday commercials.
 There’s that diamond commercial when the perfect couple is getting cozy in their enormously expensive house with the fireplace warming their bones in the background, the ideal family is now on display.
 The woman unwraps and opens that cute and perfectly wrapped Christmas gift, and smiles brightly and warmly to her man as she’s surprised by a special and sparkling diamond ring in that mysterious and crafty box.
-She smiles with her bright white teeth, and gives her love a warm hug, as if to say, “You’re getting some tonight!”
+She smiles with her bright white teeth, and gives her lover a warm hug, as if to say, “You’re getting some tonight!”

 The holiday car commercial is better, with a brand new fancy Jaguar parked in the driveway with the giant red bow on the top, and the guy is so surprised and elated!
 What a lucky guy, and what a perfect Christmas morning!
 What’s better than being a happy couple during the holidays?
-The utopian ideals on display with holiday advertising makes us want more, do more, and even question buying that expensive diamond engagement ring, that fancy car, or do anything to make our lovely better half happy during the holidays!
+The utopian ideals on display with holiday advertising make us want more, do more, and even question buying that expensive diamond engagement ring, that fancy car, or do anything to make our lovely better half happy during the holidays!

 Working in Marketing and Advertising for many years, I now have a tendency to see through these marketing ploys that tug at our heartstrings or desire for prestige, happiness, or acceptance.
-You subliminally want to live up to the hype, have that true love that makes you feel fulfilled and loved in life, experience that rush of happiness, and this causes you to create high expectations for yourself, which inevitably may lead to disappointment, or you may develop a brooding depression during the holidays with all of the utopian advertising shoved in your face that’s playing with your emotions and visceral expectations of happiness.
+You subliminally want to live up to the hype, have that true love that makes you feel fulfilled and loved in life, the experience that rush of happiness, and this causes you to create high expectations for yourself, which inevitably may lead to disappointment, or you may develop a brooding depression during the holidays with all of the utopian advertising shoved in your face that’s playing with your emotions and visceral expectations of happiness.

 How do you handle being single during the holidays?
 Perhaps you don’t have that ideal and special love in your life that you tend to watch in advertising or movies that you truly desire, or even someone special to spend time with, and to share the holiday memories with your family?
 Despite the manipulative ads that aim for your happy emotions, being single during the holidays isn’t utterly horrid.
 In fact, it has many advantages that you may not even consider.